Huegoxaga/notes/virtualization/docker.md

   - Each command will compose one layer for the image.
   - The max number of layers is 127.
 - It supports new lines with `\`
+  - Empty continuation lines will become errors in a future release.
 - It supports comments after `#`

 ##### Commands